Women in government: Effects on public policy

 A key critique is that mirror representation assumes that all members of a particular sex operate under the rubric of a shared identity, without taking into consideration other factors such as age, education, culture, or socioeconomic status.
-However, proponents of mirror representation argue that women have a different relationship with government institutions and public policy than that of men, and therefore merit equal representation on this facet alone.
+According to the Recruitment Gap theory, the mirror of representation is distorted much earlier in the political recruitment model.
+The focus shifts from the demand side to the supply side.
+A major barrier exists at the very beginning of the process because childhood socialization often frames politics as a male domain, discouraging women from seeing themselves as political leaders.
+However, proponents of mirror representation argue that women have a different relationship with government institutions and public policy than men, and therefore merit proportional representation.
 This feature is based on the historical reality that women, regardless of background, have largely been excluded from influential legislative and leadership positions.
 As Sylvia Bashevkin notes, "representative democracy seems impaired, partial, and unjust when women, as a majority of citizens, fail to see themselves reflected in the leadership of their polity."
 In fact, the issue of participation of women in politics is of such importance that the United Nations has identified gender equality in representation (i.e. mirror representation) as a goal in the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) and the Beijing Platform for Action.
 Besides seeking equality, the goal of mirror representation is also to recognize the significance of women's involvement in politics, which subsequently legitimizes said involvement.

 There have been differing results between studies that looked at the significance of women's representation on actual policy outcomes.
 Though women in the United States are more likely to identify as feminists, a 2014 study looking at the United States finds "no effect of gender of the mayor on policy outcomes."
 A 2012 study finds mixed evidence that the share of female councilors in Sweden affected conditions for women citizens, such as women's income, unemployment, health, and parental leave.
 A 2015 study in Sweden said that: "The findings show that female legislators defend feminist interests more than their male colleagues but that they only marginally respond to women's electoral preferences."
 A 2016 study looking at African politicians finds "gender differences in policy priorities [to be] quite small on average, vary across policy domains and countries".